VortexV7/MoonsetBot/README.md

-This is a bot that I have spent a lot of time on , so I would aprecitate it if you would show some love.
+This bot has lots of commands and even a dashboard.
 This is my first discord bot.
+I have spent a lot of time on it so I would aprecitate it if you would show some love.

 # --Self-Hosting--
 To self host my bot is simple.
 All you need to do is follow these instructions.